To park on campus, student vehicles must display a valid Bowdoin student parking decal.

 Student parking fee: The motorized vehicle parking permit cost for students enrolled for the full year is $100 or $50 for a single semester.
 Permits are specific to full-year, semester one, or semester two.

 - Your vehicle must have current state registration and have a current Bowdoin parking decal.

 - Adhere your decal to the bottom right rear bumper or lower right corner of the vehicle’s rear window.

-Upperclass student vehicles on campus must park in designated student parking lots during business hours, Monday - Friday 7:00 a.m. to 5:00 p.m.
-All student parking lots are marked with a student parking sign.
+- Students with current Bowdoin parking decals must park in signed student parking lots during business hours, Monday - Friday 7:00 a.m. to 5:00 p.m.

 - 52 Harpswell